Invite friends and family to read the obituary and add memories.

 His time in the United States Navy during the Vietnam era was spent stateside, where he served as a communications specialist aboard the USS Isle Royale in Long Beach, California.
 His role in radio communications was a testament to his technical aptitude and sense of duty.

-Wally is survived by his beloved wife, Debrah Cox, who was his steadfast partner and companion.
-His family includes Ashley Adams (daughter) and husband Jason Adam, along with their children Grady and Maggie; Christopher Brashier and Kelli Brashier, they're children Sydney and Reese- as well as Heather Johnson (daughter) and husband JR Johnson, with their children Zachary Bailey.
+Wally is survived by his beloved wife, Deborah Cox, who was his steadfast partner and companion for many years.
+His family includes Ashley Adams (daughter) and husband Jason Adams, along with their children Grady and Maggie; Christopher Brashier (stepson) and Kelli Brashier, (Sydney and Reese) as well as Heather Johnson (stepdaughter) and husband JR Johnson, (Zachary Bailey) and lifelong friend Sandra Cox.
 His grandchildren were a source of immense pride and happiness throughout his life.

-He was preceded in death by his parents, Henry Ray Cox and Edna Cox, whose memory and legacy lived on in Wally's heart and actions.
+He was preceded in death by his parents, Henry Ray Cox and Edna Kelley Cox, whose memory and legacy lived on in Wally's heart forever.

 This site is protected by reCAPTCHA and the